Today's Best Tech Deals

 Garmin Dash Cam Tandem

 With the Dash Cam Tandem, Garmin has finally nailed its formula.
 Along with existing small size, full feature set, clever magnetic mounting system and the improved motion compensation from company’s last generation of front dash cams, you now get an interior camera.
-Yup, ride-givers who want to document the cockpit goings on while on duty now have a Garmin option.
-Judging from my hands-on, you should be happy.
+Yup, ride-givers who want to document the cockpit goings-on now have a Garmin option.

 Okay, the Tandem isn't exactly chump change at $300 on Amazon, but hey, the company throws in a 16GB microSD card!
 Not sold?
 How about a one-year warranty from a well-known company with support options?
 Lifespan is an issue in the dash cam market.
 Still not sold?
 How about the Tandem being quite arguably best in class?
 If the Nextbase 422GW didn’t exist, we wouldn’t argue it.
 You get what you pay for, and with the Tandem that's a lot.